wp-plugins/thanks-you-counter-button/readme.txt

 2. Extract "thanks-you-counter-button.x.x.x.zip" archive content to the "/wp-content/plugins/thanks-you-counter-button" directory.
 3. Activate "Thank You Counter Button" plugin via 'Plugins' menu in WordPress admin menu.
 4. Go to the "Settings"-"Thanks CB" menu item and check/change your preferences to customize how this plugin will work for you.

-== Frequently Asked Questions ==
-- Plugin doesn't work.
-What is wrong?

-  The most probable reason is the MySQL database permissions problem for your WordPress installation.
-This plugin will work properly for that WordPress installation only which has "CREATE" permission on its MySQL database.
-"Create" permission is needed as plugin creates two own DB tables to work with.
-  From version 1.6.1. plugin writes any database errors into tycb.log file at plugin folder.
-Look at this file for more information about your problem.

-- I updated plugin to the recent version.
-Why does it shows button or Settings/Statistics pages wrong way.

-  Your browser uses old cashed version of CSS files.
-Please try to reload full page (use F5 or Refresh button).

-- Does this plugin work with Wordpress MU or WordPress Multisite?

-  Yes, it does.
-Plugin is tested with WordPress MU 2.9.1 and WordPress Multisite 3.0.1.
-Thanks to WordPress developers.
-Separate tables for thanks counters are created for each blog instance where plugin is activated.
-Every blog has its own plugin settings to manage its presentation and behaviour.

 == Screenshots ==
 1. screenshot-1.png The example of "Thank You" button in blue color